Asymptotic cohomology vanishing and a converse to the Andreotti-Grauert theorem on surfaces: The Monge-Amp e re equation and -positivity

-The constant $D_{k}$ is greater than $1$ for a sufficiently large $k>0$.
-Indeed, by the definition of $D_{k}$ we obtain
+Now we shall show that the constant $D_{k}$ is greater than $1$ for a sufficiently large $k>0$.
+We use the assumption of the theorem only for this argument.
+By the definition of $D_{k}$ we have

-By the assumption, the intersection number $(L\cdot \{\omega \}^{n-1})$ is positive.
-Thus the first term is greater than $0$ for a sufficiently large $k>0$.
+The molecule in the right hand is a polynomial of degree $(n-1)$ with respect to $k$.
+Further, the coefficient of the highest degree term is equal to $n(L\cdot \{\omega \}^{n-1})$.
+It is positive by the assumption.
+Therefore the first term in the right hand is greater than $0$ for a sufficiently large $k>0$.
 Hence $D_{k}$ is greater than $1$.
-We use the assumption of the theorem only for this argument.